City Centre Plan

 • How will the new City Center Plan address the rising Plastic pollution and its waste contamination on streets and roads, from public bus stands to trains to residential and commercial areas in the downtown region of Surrey?

-David asked 6 months ago
+David asked about 1 year ago

 Hi David,